-Community service has long been an integral part of the Meadowbrook School philosophy of how to teach our children through our actions and deeds.
+Community service has long been an integral part of the Meadowbrook School philosophy of how to teacher our children through our actions and deeds.

 The spirit of helping others and giving back to the community we live in is a core element of the Meadowbrook experience.

 Students at every grade level learn the value of giving of themselves for the greater good.
 They also learn how service benefits both those offering it as well as those receiving it.

 Over the last several years, students, teachers, and parents have been involved in a variety of community service projects and activities that support the community around us.
 Through these activities, our students develop an understanding of the importance of volunteering and helping others in a meaningful way.